gokulr-git/vcc-assitant/README.md

 # vcc-assitant
-Sure!
-Here’s a complete README.md for your Smart Resume Analyzer & Job Matcher using Vertex AI & GCP project.
+ Smart Resume Analyzer using Vertex AI & GCP project.
 It’s structured to help others understand, use, and even contribute to the project:

 ⸻